-We will continue to conduct independent research projects and collaborate with colleagues to better understand and manage Phytophthora root rot (PRR) on American and hybrid chestnut trees.
-In 2021, we will:
+We will conduct research projects and collaborate with colleagues to better understand and manage Phytophthora root rot on American and hybrid chestnut trees.
+I anticipate having carry-over funds from 2021-22, so I am only requesting funds to help with labor costs.
+In 2022-23, we will:

-- (1) Continue to assay soils in the eastern United States for Phytophthora spp. and collect and store representative isolates in a permanent collection - (2) Repeat an experiment to determine the efficacy of fungicides to manage PRR on American chestnut seedlings - (3) Determine when zoospores of P. cinnamomi infect American chestnut seedlings - (4) Collaborate with TACF and the USDA Forest Service to conduct the annual P. cinnamomi resistance screening experiment.
+- (1) Continue to assay soils in the eastern United States for Phytophthora spp. and collect and store representative isolates in a permanent collection - (2) Work with colleagues to complete an RNA sequencing project initiated in 2021-22 - (3) Collaborate with TACF and the USDA Forest Service to conduct the annual P. cinnamomi resistance screening experiment.

-C. Principal Investigators and Institutional Affiliation
+C. Principal Investigator and Institutional Affiliation

-Steven N. Jeffers, Professor and Extension Specialist

-105 Collings St., 214 BRC - Clemson University

-Clemson, SC 29634-0310
+Steven N. Jeffers, Professor and Extension Specialist Dept. of Plant and Environmental Sciences 105 Collings St., 214 BRC - Clemson University Clemson, SC 29634-0310

-Email: siffrs@clemson.edu

-Phone: 864-656-7157
+Email: siffrs@clemson.edu Phone: 864-656-7157